robertjunek/bisuperhero.ex-retino-cases/component_config/component_long_description.md

 ## Output
 Detailed information about the output can be found in the [component documentation](https://github.com/robertjunek/bisuperhero.ex-retino-cases/blob/master/README.md).

-## Further processing
-If you want to process the downloaded data further without any hassle, you can use our [Retino Data Processing component](#) that will automatically create star schemas from the downloaded data.

 ## Versions and updates
-All updates are listed in the [component documentation](#).
+All updates are listed in the [component documentation](https://github.com/robertjunek/bisuperhero.ex-retino-cases/blob/master/README.md).

 ## Author
 [Robert from bisuperhero.cz](https://bisuperhero.cz) can be reached at [robert@bisuperhero.cz](mailto:robert@bisuperhero.cz)